 - A complaint can be made against any member, volunteer or official of Chester Triathlon Club where the complainant believes the person’s actions amount to misconduct and/or a breach of the Club Code of Conduct.

-- All other complaints, including breaches of the Club Code of Conduct, should be reported to a member of the Management Committee in the first instance.
+- All other complaints, including breaches of the Club Code of Conduct, should be reported to a member of the MC in the first instance.

-- If the complaint indicates that a crime may have been committed the club has a duty to report it to police.
+- If the complaint indicates that a crime may have been committed the MC will recommend that the complainant contacts the police and the club may report it to police.

-- Complaints should be made in writing to the Club Captain or, where the complaint relates to the Club Captain, to another member of the Management Committee.
+- Complaints should be made in writing to the Club Captain or, where the complaint relates to the Club Captain, to another member of the MC.

 - The written complaint should include: